sonatype-nexus-community/nexus-repository-conan/README.md

 ### Installing the plugin in old versions

 For older versions there are a range of options for installing the Conan plugin.
-You'll need to build it first, and then install the plugin with the options shown below:
+You'll need to build it first, and then install the plugin with one of the options shown below:

 ### Easiest Install